Mission Top Secret

-Mission Top Secret is an Australian TV series aired between 1992 and 1995.
+Mission Top Secret is an Australian action series aired between 1992 and 1995.

 The pilot for the series was a 1991 telemovie of the same name.
 This was part of the South Pacific Adventure series on a budget of $1 million.

 At the APRA Music Awards of 1994 won Best Television Theme.

 Premise

 The series is about an organization known as the Centauri Network, a network of children from around the planet who fight crime and solve mysteries with the help of gadgets that were quite advanced for the time.

-When 12-year-old Jemma accidentally taps into a disused telecommunications satellite, she finds that she has audio-visual contact with other computers worldwide.
+When twelve-year-old Jemma accidentally taps into a disused telecommunications satellite, she finds that she has audio-visual contact with other computers worldwide.
 With the help of electronics inventor Sir Joshua Cranberry she forms the Centauri Network, a worldwide crime-fighting organization of children.
 Jemma is the daughter of Sir Joshua's assistant.
 Their primary enemy was one persistent individual, Neville Savage, who is some sort of criminal mastermind.
 The inventor, Sir Joshua Cranberry, is the uncle of the Wiggins' twins, who are the primary protagonists in Season One.

 As a curiosity, it can be observed that the names of the two protagonists match those of Prince Albert and Queen Victoria of England.